How tragedy unfolded as deadly fire ripped through Swiss ski resort bar on New Year

 Dozens killed and around 100 others injured in blaze that tore through a popular Alpine bar as revellers rang in the New Year

-Dozens of people have been killed after a fire ripped through a busy bar in a popular Swiss ski resort during New Year’s Eve celebrations.
+Around 40 people have been killed after a fire ripped through a busy bar in a popular Swiss ski resort during New Year’s Eve celebrations, in what has been described as one of the country’s “worst tragedies”.

 The blaze broke out in the early hours of New Year’s Day, with footage showing crowds escaping the Le Constellation bar engulfed in flames.

-Revellers were gathered at the venue to ring in the new year when witnesses described hearing an explosion.
-The cause of the fire is unknown, but authorities have ruled out an attack.
+Revellers were gathered at the venue to ring in the new year when witnesses described the scenes.
+The cause of the fire is unknown, but authorities have ruled out an attack and refused to speculate on whether sparklers or lit candles were involved.

 Here is everything we know about the incident: